KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 For OLAP documents it is possible to enable the cross navigation on members or on cells and we will give more details on these two cases in the following.

 Generally speaking, the user must modify the template file to configure the cross navigation in order to declaire the output parameters of the document.
-We remember that the output parameters definition is discussed in Section 5.5 of this manual.
+We remember that the output parameters definition is discussed in *Cross Navigation* section of *Analytical document* chapter of this manual.

 Cross navigation on members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^